-Our school follows the content and expectations of the National Curriculum that came into force in September 2014.
-You can view the core curriculum for each year group, which is taken from the National Curriculum, below with further detail on the Class Pages.
-We have also provided overviews of the science and Foundation (topic) subjects for the Key Stages.
+Our Christ Church Curriculum follows the content and expectations of the National Curriculum.
+We have incorporated that content with our own focus areas, which are bespoke to our CCW community.
+You can view the core NC content for each year group, below with further detail on the Class Pages.
+We have also provided overviews of the Science and Foundation (topic) subjects for the Key Stages.

 We base our science and topic elements of the curriculum on learning challenge questions, allowing us to explore subjects with the children, freeing us up to follow the interests of children within our classes and to allow for co-operative learning to research and present information in a variety of ways.

 The full details of what is to be covered in each half term, is found in the class newsletters.
 Home learning challenges are also linked to the exciting science, English and topic work which is taking place within classes.